 Lao Tzu likened the Tao to water; “nourishing all of creation without trying to compete with it.”

-We can actually learn a lot from water.
+We can learn a lot from water.
 While one of the softest and most yielding of substances, it’s also one of the most powerful.
 Water is essential and life-giving, with an ability to cut through rock and literally move mountains.

 In my commentary on the Tao Te Ching, I write: